 CEO dismissed working from home.
 Her employees went on strike.

-The editorial staff at the Washingtonian magazine revolted Friday after its CEO penned an op-ed column saying corporate managers have "a strong incentive" to demote employees who don't return to the office.
+The Washingtonian's reporters and editors appeared to return to work Monday, with new content appearing on its website after a temporary work stoppage Friday.
+The editorial staff at the city magazine revolted Friday after its CEO penned an op-ed column saying corporate managers have "a strong incentive" to demote employees who don't return to their offices.

+Washingtonian editor-in-chief Michael Schaffer did not immediately respond to CBS MoneyWatch's inquiry as to whether tensions between the editorial staff and Washington, D.C.-based parent company Washingtonian Media had been resolved.

 The Washington Post on Thursday ran an opinion piece by Catherine Merrill, the chief executive of Washingtonian Media, in which she lamented that many employees prefer to continue working from home amid the widespread shift to remote jobs during the coronavirus pandemic.